 Almaden Country Day School is pleased to welcome young men and women from around the globe to study in the dynamic, exciting learning environment of Silicon Valley.
 ACDS prepares international students to be confident, creative, well-rounded and academically-prepared for the rigorous American high schools and colleges to which they apply.

-Generally we do not admit students who are not registered with one of our partner agencies.
+Generally we do not admit students who are not registered with our partner agency.
 If you can provide evidence that your child will be living with an immediate family member for the entire duration of his or her studies at ACDS, and in other respects you can show that your child has an outstanding support network in San Jose, we may waive the agency requirement.

 Very Important: Almaden Country Day School does not provide housing, transportation, medical insurance, or formal English as a Second Language (ESL) classes for international students.
-Any of our partner agencies may be able to assist with these needs.
+Our partner agency may be able to assist with these needs.
 International students who apply must be proficient in reading and writing English (please see below).

 ACDS requires a high level of English proficiency as assessed during a personal/webcam interview during the admission process.
 ACDS will provide limited ESL support to international students; this service is included in the international tuition fee (please see International Student Coordinator, below).